 - to promote long-term certainty and predictability for investors across the EU and foster jobs, growth and social cohesion

 - to reduce administrative burdens, in line with the principle of better regulation.
-This will be done by integrating and streamlining most of the current energy and climate planning and reporting requirements of EU countries as well as the Commission's monitoring obligations.
-Existing obligations will be streamlined whenever possible
+This was done by integrating and streamlining most of the current energy and climate planning and reporting requirements of EU countries as well as the Commission's monitoring obligations

-The proposed Regulation emphasises the importance of meeting the EU's 2030 energy and climate targets and sets out how EU countries and the Commission should work together, and how individual countries should cooperate, to achieve the Energy Union's goals.
+The regulation on the governance of the energy union and climate action emphasises the importance of meeting the EU's 2030 energy and climate targets and sets out how EU countries and the Commission should work together, and how individual countries should cooperate, to achieve the energy union's goals.
 It takes into account the fact that different countries can contribute to the Energy Union in different ways.

 Under the regulation, each Member States was required to submit a draft NECPs by the end of 2018, which was then assessed by the Commission.
 On 18 June 2019, as mandated under the governance regulation, the Commission published its global assessment of the cumulative impact of these draft plans.
 This included recommendations for each Member State to improve their draft plans in order to meet the EU targets.
 The final NECPs must be submitted by the end of 2019.